Linh2006su/Linh2006su/README.md

 - ⚡ Fun fact: ...

 <!---
-Linh2006su/Linh2006su is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Linh ❤️ Em/Linh ❤️ Em is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 https://www.facebook.com/Linh.19112005